JANNATHA-MANISH/GENAI-MultiAgentXpert/README.md

 2. **Agent 2**: Use Case Generator - Uses AI to generate relevant use cases from the extracted text.
 3. **Agent 3**: Resource Collector - Uses the Kaggle API to search and download datasets related to the use cases.

+The system is built using the Retrieval-Augmented Generation (RAG) framework for data retrieval and processing, LangChain for handling the flow of data between agents, and the Gemini AI API for generating AI-based outputs.

+Technologies Used:
+**RAG** (Retrieval-Augmented Generation): This system uses RAG for enhancing the quality of AI generation by retrieving relevant data before processing.
+**LangChain:** Utilized for building the system's workflow, making it possible to manage agents and tasks seamlessly.
+**Gemini AI API:** Used for generating use cases and text processing tasks via an API key.
+By leveraging these powerful tools, this multi-agent system can efficiently scrape websites, generate useful insights, and retrieve datasets for further analysis.

 The system is coordinated by a central controller script (`main_agent.py`), and it stores the output in various files within the `data/` directory.

 ---